Medical Billing and Coding Jobs in Ohio

 - Website: www.acrmc.com

-Adams County Regional has 31 specialists on staff in a 25-bed critical access facility that has stood since November 1948.
+Adams County Regional has over 240 employees and 80 physicians and medical specialists at its critical access facility that has stood since November 1948.
 The center’s specialties include cardiopulmonary, imaging, occupational health, rehab services, sleep diagnostics, and more.
 Employee benefits at Adams include supplemental life insurance, discounts on hospital services, free parking, educational assistance, enrollment in the Ohio Deferred Compensation Program, and other perks.

 Akron General Medical Center